Employee Mood Meter: One company’s experience

 This was seen as puzzling until it was realised that it was only when a whole generation of managers had retired that younger people came to positions of managerial control.

 Perhaps the most significant issue affecting change is the mindset.
 When the mindset changes everything changes.

-As with electricity so with the nationalised industry we put mood meters into.
+As with electricity so with the nationalised industry we put all the mood meters into.

 But as generational change amongst managers takes hold, so new ideas grow.